Hit Me Up’s Consent Process

 We may ask:

 This conversation does not automatically trigger formal action.
 If information suggests serious harm or ongoing risk, HMU may determine protective action is necessary.
-We will communicate clearly if that threshold is reached, and can keep you anonymous in the process if safety is a concern.
+We will communicate clearly if that threshold is reached, and can keep you anonymous throughout the process if safety or retaliation is a concern.

 3. Deliberation